tytydraco/yessleep/out/The_skin_walker.md

 A couple nights later we heard that he went up their and called the cops because something was walking around the front door and scratching the windows.
 At one point he said he thought he heard someone say “it’s ok you can come out” he thought about it but never went out.

 I woke up the next morning and my mom told me that her friend had died last night and the police don’t know how.
-The police said that they think he died of a panic attack because no marks were on his body.
+The police said that they think he died of a heart attack because no marks were on his body.